The word ‘whisky’ is derived from the Gaelic term “uisge beatha” (“oosh-keh beh-ha) which means “water of life”.

 The years of taxation were difficult years for producers.
 Smuggling was rampant, and whisky was scarce.
 I found it interesting to learn that because of the value placed on it, it was often used as currency during the American Revolutionary War!

 The year 1823 finally saw moonshine production come to an end when the United Kingdom began to allow distilleries to legalize their operations by paying a fee.
 Manufacturing rejuvenated, and a new wave of technical innovation swept in.
 Irish inventor, Aeneas Coffey, patented the “continuous still” in 1831, which allowed for much more efficient and cost-effective production.
 Whisky’s quality improved, new processes were developed, and today (especially in Scotland and America) whisky continues to be a booming industry, particularly in luxury markets.

-Those of us who love and appreciate a high-quality whisky do so not because it is some arbitrary alcoholic beverage.
-We do so because we understand and admire the rich complexity of taste that each bottle possesses.
-Every whisky has unique characteristics and tells a story of the land on which the grains were grown.
-The aroma and flavor speak to the climate, rainfall, soil, region, and the techniques used by a particular distiller.
-An educated palette can pick up on the quiet subtleties of a whisky as well as the more distinctive and pronounced flavors-peaty, grassy, fruity, smoky, herbal, earthy, floral, spicy, etc. Like a fine wine, a good dram of whisky is one of the most pleasurable experiences in life.
+Those of us who love and appreciate a premium whisky do so not because it is some arbitrary alcoholic beverage.
+We do so because we understand and admire the rich complexity of taste in each bottle.
+Every single malt whisky has unique characteristics and tells a story of the land on which the grains were grown.
+The aroma (the nose) and flavor profile speak to the climate, rainfall, soil, region, and the techniques used by a particular distiller.
+An educated palette can pick up on the quiet subtleties as well as more distinctive and pronounced flavors-peaty, grassy, fruity, smoky, herbal, earthy, floral, spicy, etc. Like a fine wine, a good dram of whisky is one of the most pleasurable experiences in life.